Mosqlimate-project/sprint-template/scores/scores.md

 # Evaluation Methods

 ## Scores
-The logarithmic score, CRP1 and the interval score were computed using the `scoringrules3` Python package.
+The logarithmic score, CRPS and interval score were calculated using the Python package [mosqlient](https://github.com/Mosqlimate-project/mosqlimate-client/tree/main) which captures the predictions from the API and compares them using some scores implemented in the Python package `scoringrules`.

 The CRPS is computed using the equation below: